man0j-012/Oblivious-ORAM-Protocol/readme.md

 ## Testing & Debugging

-Logs current stash size after each access.
+Log the current stash size after each access.

 Prints the full eviction path and per‑bucket contents.